Do you know that Mathura is where Lord Krishna, the 8th avatar of Vishnu, was born? He is the God of protection, compassion, tenderness, and love!

 While starting to do the Pad Yatra around the hill, you’ll come across a temple named Daan Ghati temple.
 It will mesmerize you at first glance, showing the life-size representation of the scene where Muralidhar has lifted a mountain on his Kani (pinky) finger, protecting villagers and animals.

-As you might guess, Lord Shri Krishna is worshiped as Giriraj or Girdhari at this place.
-Giri in Hindi means Hill or Mountain!
+As you might guess, Lord Shri Krishna is in Giriraj or Girdhari form at this place.
+Giri in Hindi means Hill or Mountain, Dhari means the bearer!

-There are many more small temples in the temple complex and around, where the Lord is worshiped in stone form.
+There are many more small temples in the temple complex, where people worship the stone form of the Lord.

 2. Circumambulating Govardhan Hill/Parvat

 Next up in the list of places to visit in Gokul Govardhan is Govardhan Hill.

 The 21 km-long circumambulation of Govardhan Parvat starts from the right side of the Daan Ghati temple.
 We didn’t intend to but still went a few hundred meters in the circumambulation area.

 I sensed a different feeling inside the devotees here; even the young children appeared full of zeal to do the circumambulation.
 Milk, Dandavat, and Sohni Seva circumambulation are some of the circumambulations that devotees perform here.